CoherentNonsense/silic/README.md

-# The Sil Programming Language
+# The Silic Programming Language

 A low-level programming language with an emphasis on simplicity for embedded systems.